greywolve/calderwood-paper/README.md

-# Calderwood: A CQRS / Event Sourcing Framework
+# Calderwood: A CQRS / Event Sourcing Template

 ## About